CodinGame/Contribute-Help/pages/community/coc.md

 2. **No abuse, harassment or discrimination of any kind is tolerated.**

-	Don't be an ass.
+	Don't spam nor flood the chat with non-sense, jokes or private discussions.
 While CodinGame and its community are free to access, it doesn't give you rights to make it your playground.
+It's a shared space.

 3. **Disagreement is no excuse for poor behavior and poor manners.**